-- introducing a general requirement in the regulation regarding the appropriateness and fairness of the disclosure of information on fees and expenses. - specifying how particular information should be presented. - defining how the information disclosed to the investor must be modified in those cases in which it would otherwise be misleading. - requiring that any situation leading to the disclosure of potentially misleading information be disclosed to investors. - 16.
-Fee information disclosed should be aimed at enabling investors to understand the impact of fees and expenses on the performance of the fund.6 - 17.
+- introducing a general requirement in the regulation regarding the appropriateness and fairness of the disclosure of information on fees and expenses. - specifying how particular information should be presented. - defining how the information disclosed to the investor must be modified in those cases in which it would otherwise be misleading. - 16.
+Fee information disclosed should be aimed at enabling investors to understand the impact of fees and expenses on the performance of the fund. - 17.
 The information should describe the cost structure (e.g. the management fee, operational costs such as custody fees) of the fund. - 18.
 The information should describe the fees and expenses actually paid on a historical basis, and may also describe the fees and expenses likely to be paid on an anticipated basis.